-Loading the VST or AU plug-in into the DAW On a Mac, a plug-in in the VST or AU format is automatically located by the host and no action needs to be taken for the VST/AU host to find the ReValver® plug-in.
+Loading the VST, AU or RTAS plug-in into the DAW

+On a Mac, a plug-in in the VST, AU or RTAS format is automatically located by the host and no action needs to be taken for the host to find the ReValver plug-in.
 It should be automatically listed among the available plug-ins after a rescan.

 In Windows, it is possible to install the VST plug-in at any location.
-To make the VST host aware of this location it must manually be pointed to.
-During the installation of ReValver, you are given a choice of location to install the VST (separate from the stand-alone version).
-We recommended that you install ReValver to a location you have already used with the host.
+To make the VST host aware of this location, it must be manually pointed to.
+During the installation of ReValver, you are given a choice of locations to install the VST (separate from the stand-alone version).
+We recommend that you install ReValver to a location you have already used with your host.
 Most DAWs provide a means to list available VST paths.
-For example:

-Reaper:
+Below are details for adding the VST path to various hosts and using ReValver within the DAW:

+Reaper